 English forces were sent to Scotland to relieve Stirling Castle which was under siege by Robert the Bruce.

 Battle of Bannockburn

-The English were defeated by the Scots and a number of English nobles were killed including: Henry de Bohun, Gilbert de Clare and Robert de Clifford.
+The English were defeated by the Scots led by Robert the Bruce.
+A significant number of English nobles were killed including: Henry de Bohun, Gilbert de Clare and Robert de Clifford.

 1314 (after 24th June)

-The English defeat at Bannockburn meant that they could no longer relieve the siege of Stirling Castle and it fell to the Scottish.
+The English defeat at Bannockburn meant that the English did not have the numbers to relieve the siege of Stirling Castle and it fell to the Scottish.

-The harvest was very poor in this year leading to a rise in food prices.
+The harvest was very poor which caused food prices to increase.
 People blamed the poor harvest on Edward’s defeat at Bannockburn.

 Thomas, Earl of Lancaster, Edward’s cousin became leader of the Royal Council.

 Edward Bruce, Robert the Bruce’s younger brother, invaded Ireland.

 Heavy rain and storms destroyed the harvest.
 This was the second poor harvest in succession and it caused widespread famine.